Buddhist Rituals & Practices

 What are Buddhist Rituals and Practices?

-- Prayer Wheels - Reciting mantras with the turn of a wheel
+- Prayer Wheels - Prayer wheels assist in reciting mantras with the turn of a wheel

 - Buddhism Symbols - These are used in nearly all expressions of Buddhism

 - See Zen Buddhism

 - See the Swastika in Buddhism